Buyer's Guide

 A Practical Counter Approach For NYC Dispensary Visits

-The budtender then picks among indica, sativa, or hybrid candidates with terpene profiles matching the time-and-activity request, calibrates dose to the tolerance answer, and adjusts for any sensitivity concerns.
-The label becomes the starting filter; the terpene chart on the COA does the final selection.
+The budtender then narrows to candidates whose terpene profile fits the first answer, calibrates the dose to your experience, and adjusts for any sensitivity.
+The label is the starting filter; the terpene section of the COA does the final selection.

 08

-A Note On NYS Craft Cultivators And Terpene Diversity
+A Note On Craft Cultivation And Terpene Diversity

 09